IBzerbasteln/obsidian-for-research/Tasks/Task 3.md

 >
 > This task will guide you through different methods of taking literature notes in Obsidian.
 To accommodate for **different degrees of familiarity and comfort with technology**, it will offer three different levels of sophistication.
 Every level provides a functional solution for an efficient workflow.
 > 1. Level 1 will allow you to handle PDFs in Obsidian, to link to them and to their contents.
-> 2. Level 2 will integrate your Obsidian vault with your Zotero/EndNote library.
+> 2. Level 2 will integrate your Obsidian vault with your Zotero 7/EndNote library.
 > 3. Level 3 will eliminate some elements of friction and make the link between your vault and your library smoother.
 >
 > Please think about what you would like to achieve, and pick your level accordingly.